The user’s workspace provides few options for configuration. if you type the following commands in the workspace:

 CMAKE_INSTALL_PREFIX are not meaningfull, the

-CMAKE_TOOLCHAIN_FILE should be set using the configure command.
+CMAKE_TOOLCHAIN_FILE should be set using the profiles command.
 The

-PID_OFFICIAL_REMOTE_ADDRESS is used to chow the user the address of the
+PID_OFFICIAL_REMOTE_ADDRESS is used to show the user the address of the

-official workspace- i.e. the central repository referencing any published deployment unit.
+official workspace- i.e. the central repository providing PID API.
 This address should be let unchanged except you know what you are doing.
-Indeed changing the address to another one will define another workspace, which may be interesting only for PID users that want to deploy their specific referencing environment outside default LIRMM context.
+Indeed changing the address to another one will define another workspace, which may be interesting only for PID users that want to contribute to PID APIs.